wp-plugins/resume-submissions-job-postings/readme.txt

 3. The Settings page where you can set Captcha or User Email.

 == Changelog ==
+= 1.9.6 =
+* Fixed some coding errors that were in update 1.9.5
+* Fixed permalink bug on form and widget

 = 1.9.5 =
 * Fixed bug where wp_editor() was showing an error if it is not present